Domestic Vacation Ideas: 15 US Cities That Feel Like Popular European Destinations

 12. Helen, Georgia

-Another place that will put you in the mindset of a quaint Bavarian town is Helen, Georgia.
-This southern town, nestled against the Chattahoochee River, is known as the state's "Little Bavaria."
+Another place that will put you in the mindset of a quaint alpine town is Helen, Georgia.
+This southern town, nestled against the Chattahoochee River in the Blue Ridge Mountains, is known as the state’s “Little Bavaria.”
 If you like souvenirs, you will love the fact that you have over 200 specialty shops to choose from in the area.

 If you’re more into outdoors, there’s something for you here too.
 Hop into a hot air balloon, grab an inner tube and float the river, or enjoy a stay in a rustic cabin and roast marshmallows in the evenings.
 You have to see it for yourself.